liamdm/FlowTransformer/readme.md

 # FlowTransformer
 The framework for transformer based NIDS development

+## Jupyter Notebook

+We have included an example of using FlowTransformer with a fresh dataset in the Jupyter notebook available in [demonstration.ipynb](demonstration.ipynb)

 ## Usage instructions

 FlowTransformer is a modular pipeline that consists of four key components.
 These components can be swapped as required for custom implementations, or you can use our supplied implementations: